Searching for the best way to go from Seattle to Vancouver, BC? Here we give you travel options to reach Vancouver if coming from Seattle.

-The standard bus comes with onboard Wifi, personal power outlets, ample legroom and comfortable seats.
-It’s definitely a far cry from the transit stories you often associate with bus travel.
+The standard bus has onboard Wi-Fi, personal power outlets, ample legroom, and comfortable seats.
+It’s a far cry from the transit stories you often associate with bus travel.

-Boltbus travels through multiple stops all throughout the day.
+Boltbus travels through multiple stops throughout the day.
 In Seattle, you can catch the Boltbus at 5th Avenue South and King Street.
-In Vancouver, it stops at the Gate 4 of 1150 Station Street.
+In Vancouver, it stops at Gate 4 of 1150 Station Street.

 To aid you in your bus travel, download the Boltbus application.
 You can purchase your ticket, get bus updates and accumulate reward points through this application.

 A regular-priced Vancouver to Seattle bus fare costs 18 USD.
-Alternatively, you can also pay for your bus fare directly to the bus driver.
+Alternatively, you can pay your bus fare directly to the bus driver.